LucasBehrendt/investorsclub/README.md

 - [MDN Web Docs](https://developer.mozilla.org/en-US/) was a great source of CSS coding issues.

-- The Love Running project provided inspiration mainly for the form used in the contact page.
+- The Code Institute Love Running project provided inspiration mainly for the form used in the contact page.

 ### Content